haiquang9994/redis-queue/README.md

 use RedisQueue\Client;
 use RedisQueue\Message;
-use RedisQueue\Woker;
+use RedisQueue\Worker;

-class Woker1 extends Woker
+class WorkerSample extends Worker
 {
     public function do(Message $message)
     {